rupesh88899/Resume/rendering error solution.md

-if you are getting rendering error then some of your extenction is making problem like extenction - internet downloading manager
+if you are getting rendering errors then some of your extinctions are making problems like extinction - internet downloading manager

-note - please off your extenction to view resume
+note - please off your extinction to view my resume if you are having any problem